-Experiencing the birth of your child is a special and unique experience.
-No two deliveries are alike and there is no way to predict with total accuracy how your delivery will go.
+The birth of your child is a special and unique experience.
+No two deliveries are alike, and there is no way to predict with total accuracy how your delivery will go.
 However, we can predict the stages you will go through during labor and childbirth and what you can generally expect.

 Childbirth involves three stages:

 First stage: Starts with the onset of true labor and lasts until the cervix is completely dilated to 10 cm.

 Second stage: Continues after the cervix is dilated to 10 cm until the delivery of your baby.

 Third stage: Delivery of your placenta.